Incrediblentity/Code-Blooded/README.md

 Open the file directly in any modern web browser (e.g., Google Chrome, Firefox, Microsoft Edge).

-And can be viewed on: https://g.co/gemini/share/82ccdeff8b98
+And the preview of our website can be viewed on: https://g.co/gemini/share/82ccdeff8b98

+Frontend: User interface (HTML), styling (CSS), and client-side logic (JavaScript).

+Backend: This application is currently a client-side prototype and does not have a dedicated backend.
+A backend developer would be responsible for creating an API, managing a database, and implementing a real prediction model.

 Contributors:
 Manan Singhal
 Viransh Jain
 Smit Shubhanshu Kamatnurkar
 Animesh Panda
-Frontend: User interface (HTML), styling (CSS), and client-side logic (JavaScript).

-Backend: This application is currently a client-side prototype and does not have a dedicated backend.
-A backend developer would be responsible for creating an API, managing a database, and implementing a real prediction model.